Leo Sirota: Return and farewell to Japan

 Sirota's experiences during the Pacific War left him disenchanted with Japan, but he continued to stay in contact with his students, and inquire with them about matters in the country; some of which he learned through his daughter's work at the Japan Society.
 He also expressed the desire to revisit Japan several times during the 1950s and 1960s, including to Kaneko when she visited St. Louis in December 1961.
 Upon hearing this, she was galvanized to act.
 She proposed the idea of a Sirota concert to impresarios in Japan, but was rejected; one dismissed him as a "man of the past".
-Undeterred, she gathered a 300-member committee that consisted included friends, former students such as Toyomasu Noboru, and Yamada, who was the committee chairman.
+Undeterred, she gathered a 300-member committee that included friends, former students such as Toyomasu Noboru, and Yamada, who was the committee chairman.
 By then retired and confined to bed because of a stroke, Yamada nevertheless took the initiative and placed an international call to Sirota:

 Japan has changed completely.
 I can't tell you everything on the phone.
 Many of your students have never forgotten you, so why don't you visit Japan as soon as possible?

 Sirota accepted the offer and made preparations for a three-week visit scheduled for the end of 1963.
 He sent a message back to his friends in Japan soon after the call, wherein he assured them that he was looking forward to his trip back to "a place of happy memories".
 News of the tour was first announced in November by the St. Louis Post-Dispatch and Japan Times.

 On November 24, Sirota and his wife arrived to Tokyo aboard a JAL flight.
 Waiting for him upon arrival were sixty of his former students, as well as friends, government dignitaries, and television journalists.
 To the press he described the trip as a "sentimental journey".
 Shortly after arriving, he appeared on a television interview, but found himself unexpectedly answering questions relating to the assassination of John F. Kennedy, which had occurred the day before.